 This program prepares yoga teachers to train other teachers!
 Based on the Rama Jyoti Vernon style of yoga, this course features a combination of didactic and experiential teachings closely woven with an understanding of the Samkhya philosophy.

-This program covers Teaching Methodology, Techniques, Training and Practice, Anatomy & Physiology, Yoga Philosophy, Lifestyle, Ethics and Practicum.
+This program covers Teaching Methodology, Techniques, Training and Practice, Anatomy and Physiology, Yoga Philosophy, Lifestyle, Ethics, and Practicum.

 Areas of focus